vburzynski/obsidian-task-status/README.md

-# Obsidian Task Status Quick Menu
+# Obsidian Task Status

-Quickly change any task status in your notes.
+Quickly change any task status in your Obsidian notes.
 The searchable modal enables a more dynamic and indiscriminate workflow when you need to change your checkbox markers.

 ![A demonstration of the plugin](assets/demo.gif)